levi223/GaiaClusterFit/README.md

 # GaiaClusterFit

-GaiaClusterFit is a Python library for dealing cluster
+GaiaClusterFit is a Python library for optuimizing GAIA clustering

 ## Installation